ozydingo/abigstick/_posts/2020-03-17-budget-slacker.md

     └── pubsub_topic.jinja
 ```

-You can see the [full repo](https://github.com/ozydingo/budget-slacker/issues) on Github.

 Simple enough.
 Our deployment templates are in a `templates` folder, and the functions we need are in `functions`.
-Each of these functions will usue Node.js.
+Each of these functions will use Node.js.

 Let's dive into the first function in our data flow, `handle_slack_command`.

 ### handle_slack_command

-Since we're doing heavy lifting asynchronously, let's keep this one as light as possible.
+Because of our PubSub architecture, we'll keep this function as light as possible.
 Receive a message, publish to PubuSub, respond to Slack.
 That's it.
-So we need only `@google-cloud/pubsub` in our dependencies.
+For this we need only `@google-cloud/pubsub` in our dependencies.
 If you're setting this up from scratch: `npm init` then `npm install "@google-cloud/pubsub"` in the `handle_slack_command` folder, then verify that the created `package.json` file contains the following:

 ```json
 "dependencies": {